The days of using third-party cookies for consumer engagement are ending.

 To deliver bespoke experiences to customers across touchpoint, though, you need to put customer identity at the center of your engagement strategy — and technology stack.

 Investing in a CDP as your long-term ‘customer engagement platform’

 “Identity is the core and should be the core of everything you’re doing,” BlueConic Director of Product Marketing Sam Ngo noted during our recent webinar on consumer engagement.

-To do so, Sam added companies need “the right technology … to collect all the customer data [they] need with consent and use that to deliver on great customer experiences.”
+To do so, they need “the right technology … to collect all the customer data [they] need with consent and use that to deliver on great customer experiences.”

-A prime example of a business that modified its consumer engagement approach to better understand and interact with customers is BlueConic customer goba Sports Group:
+A prime example of a business that modified its consumer engagement approach to better understand and interact with customers?
+BlueConic customer goba Sports Group:

 - The goba team wanted to resolve customer identities so it could create more accurate, multi-dimensional segments and, in turn, enhance its personalized marketing.

-- The company invested in our pure-play customer data platform (CDP) to gain the ability to create anonymous profiles for potential customers who had not yet identified themselves.
-Over time, goba was able to turn anonymous individuals into known contacts by incentivizing them to sign up for things like giveaways.
+- The company invested in our CDP to create anonymous profiles for potential customers who had not yet identified themselves.
+Over time, goba was able to turn anonymous individuals into known contacts.
+How?
+By incentivizing them to sign up for things like giveaways.